Florentino Torres

-Florentino Torres y Santos (October 16, 1844 – April 29, 1927) was as an Associate Justice of the Supreme Court of the Philippines.
+Florentino Torres Santos (born Florentino de los Santos; October 16, 1844 – April 29, 1927) was an Associate Justice of the Supreme Court of the Philippines.
 Prior to his appointment as an Associate Justice, he was the first Filipino to be appointed as attorney-general.
 He had also served as a prosecuting attorney, a prosecutor and as a judge.

 Early life

+Baptismal record of Florentino Torres Santos, issued at the Minor Basilica of Our Lady of the Pillar on October 18, 1844.

-Torres was born on October 16, 1844, from a poor family in Santa Cruz, Manila.
-His father died in a ship mishap when he was still young; his mother, Luciana Santos–Torres, died during the cholera epidemic of 1882.
+Torres was born on October 16, 1844, to Tranquilino de los Santos and Luciana Livianting y Maxima in Santa Cruz, Manila, and was of Chinese mestizo descent.
+His father died in a ship mishap when he was still young; his mother died during the cholera epidemic of 1882.

 Education and career

-Torrest obtained his Bachelor of Philosophy in Colegio de San Juan de Letran.
+Torres obtained his Bachelor of Philosophy in Colegio de San Juan de Letran.
 He obtained his Bachelor of Canon Law and Bachelor of Civil Law at the University of Santo Tomas in 1866 and 1868, respectively.

 Marriage

-Torres was married to Sabina Vergara with whom he had six children: Manuel, a prominent lawyer; Luis, former Justice of the Supreme Court; Antonio, a councilor and a former Chief of Police of Manila, Pilar, Alejandra and Rosita.
+Torres married Sabina Vergara, a Spanish-Chinese mestiza, on April 29, 1866 in Quiapo.
+They had nine children: Manuel, a prominent lawyer; Luis, former Justice of the Supreme Court; Antonio, a councilor and a former Chief of Police of Manila, Jose, Eduardo, Dolores, Pilar, Alejandra and Rosa.

 Career

 He was admitted to the bar in 1871 and was immediately appointed as the prosecuting fiscal of the Court of First Instance in the judicial district of Binondo, Manila.
 He had also served concurrently as the fiscal and the Secretary of the Relator de La Audiencia de Manila in the same judicial district from 1873 to 1879.

-He was named as fiscal of the province of Matanzas, Cuba, but he decided to decline the position.
-He was appointed judge of the Court of First Instance of Ilocos Sur in 1888; he was later transferred to Pampanga in 1890.
+He was named as fiscal of the province of Matanzas, Cuba, though he decided to decline this position.
+He was appointed judge of the Court of First Instance of Ilocos Sur in 1888; and was later transferred to Pampanga in 1890.
 In 1892, he served as Teniente Fiscal de la Audiencia Territorial de Cebu and later as magistrate of the Audiencia de la Criminal de Cebu.

 Torres was a sympathizer of the American civil government.
 Due to this, he was appointed as Attorney-General, the first Filipino to occupy such office.
-On June 17, 1901, he was appointed as an associate justice of the newly established Supreme Court of the Philippines by U.S. President William Mckinley.
+On June 17, 1901, he was appointed as an associate justice of the newly established Supreme Court of the Philippines by U.S. President William McKinley.
 He held such position until his resignation on April 22, 1920.
 He resigned believing that he was bypassed, being the most senior, after Mapa succeeded Arellano as Chief Justice.